saasbook/hw-design-review/final_checkpoint.md

 The goal of this checkpoint is to ensure your project can be handed off to a future team for enhancements and maintenance.

-Each project will be "checked off" for this deliverable by the same project team with whom they did the Design Review assignment, which we'll call the "visiting team" again.
+We'll say the "home team" is the one whose repo is being reviewed, and the "visiting team" is the team doing the review.

 The visiting team will: